Weekday cartoon: 1960s and 1970s

-Weekday cartoons began as far back as the early 1960s on commercial independent station in the major US media markets.
-On such stations, cartoon blocks would occupy the 7–9 a.m. and the 3–5 p.m. time periods, with some stations (such as WKBD-TV and WXON (now WMYD) in Detroit) running cartoons from 6–9 a.m. and 2–5 p.m.
+Weekday cartoons began as far back as the early 1960s on commercial independent station in the major American media markets.
+On such stations, cartoon blocks would occupy the 7–9 a.m. and the 3–5 p.m. time periods, with some stations (such as WKBD-TV and WXON (now WMYD) in Detroit, MI) running cartoons from 6–9 a.m. and 2–5 p.m.
 In smaller markets, network affiliate sometimes filled the 3 or 4 p.m. hour with such programming.
 In the 1970s, additional independent stations signed on running such programming (such as WUAB in Cleveland, Ohio; WXNE-TV (now WFXT) in Boston, Massachusetts; WKBS-TV, WTAF-TV (now WTXF-TV) and WPHL-TV in Philadelphia, Pennsylvania).
 The programs were distributed on various television stations (many of which were independent stations) through broadcast syndication.

-A number of these weekday cartoons, especially the early ones such as Colonel Bleep, Batfink and Clutch Cargo, were serials that aired in daily, five-minute segments (as opposed to the standard half-hour format typical of most other cartoons today).
+A number of these weekday cartoons, especially the early staples such as Colonel Bleep, Batfink and Clutch Cargo, were serials that aired in daily, five-minute segments (as opposed to the standard half-hour format typical of most other cartoons today).
 A glut of such shows were produced in the late 1950s and through the 1960s, then syndicated continuously for the next two decades.
-These programs were usually distributed to local stations to air within their locally produced children's program showcases – which in addition to cartoon shorts, also included games, locally produced or franchised costumed characters (the best known example being Bozo the Clown), and entertainment to form a variety show.
+These programs were usually distributed to local stations to air within their locally produced children's program showcases – which in addition to animated shorts, also included games, locally produced or franchised costumed characters (the best known example being Bozo the Clown), and entertainment to form a variety show.
 This program model slowly died out during the 1980s.